 The rules are now substantially final.
-The EU Parliament and EU Council have both signed off on the program, and the CSRD became law on January 5, 2023.
-More detailed reporting standards are close to being finalized, whilst sector-specific requirements for the most "high impact" (i.e., carbon intensive) sectors will be consulted on and finalized over the course of the next few years.
+The EU Parliament and EU Council have both signed off on the program, and CSRD became law on January 5, 2023.
+More detailed reporting standards, along with sector-specific requirements for the most "high-impact" (i.e., carbon-intensive) sectors, will be consulted on and finalized over the course of 2023.